By: Chris Woodburn

 Let them set up for at least 5 minutes before you put your nocks back in.
 With some glues or epoxies you need to wait a lot longer.

-7. Prep the arrow for installing veins.
+7. Prep the arrow for installing vanes.
 I use a medium/high grit sandpaper.
-Just make sure you do a few rubs on the arrow where the veins will go.
+Just make sure you do a few rubs on the arrow where the vanes will go.
 Then clean off the dust with a paper towel and some alcohol.

 9. Put the arrow with the nock in the fletch tool, close it and hang it up for 30 minutes.
 That’s usually enough time for the Goat Tuff glue.
 See Figure 6.